ai-solution-eng/ai-solution-demos/vanna-ai/README.md

 1. *Query Execution:* Vanna.ai executes the generated SQL query against the connected database.
 1. *Result Formatting:* The system formats the query results, typically as a Pandas DataFrame or Plotly figure.
 1. *Response Delivery:* Vanna.ai returns the results to the user, often including the SQL query, data, visualizations, and potential follow-up questions.

-## Default Dataset

-The default database included with the container image is the [Chinook](https://github.com/lerocha/chinook-database) database.